Page saved! You can go back to this later in your Diabetes and Me Close

 Omnipod 5 is a tubeless hybrid closed loop system that delivers insulin doses automatically.

-As this is a patch pump system, the waterproof pod delivering the insulin sits directly on the skin, which Insulet says some users prefer because of fewer pieces of hardware required and lower risk of tubes getting caught or blocked.
+As this is a patch pump system, the waterproof pod delivering the insulin sits directly on the skin.
+Some people with diabetes prefer this because of fewer pieces of hardware required and lower risk of tubes getting caught or blocked.

 The system features an integrated algorithm, known as ‘SmartAdjust’ technology, which receives glucose values and trends every five minutes.